marco-a/buffered-object/README.md

 // buffered properties
 console.log(`${bufferNew3}`)
 console.log(`${buffer}`)

+// This will warn us because
+// we always pushed numbers and now
+// we are pushing a string
+let bufferNew4 = buffer.update({
+	'myDataID': 12,
+	'cpuTemperature[10]@myDataID': '100'
+})
 ```

 ## Can I use this in the browser?

 Yes, just use [browserify](http://npmjs.com/browserify) or [webpack](http://npmjs.com/webpack).